AshFoster/mh-plumbing-heating/README.md

 #### Colour Scheme

-The colour scheme used was based on the colours on the company's logo.
+The colour scheme used was based on the colours of the company's logo.
 The logo already existed before the commencement of this project, and I had no part in its design.
 It made sense, however, to use these colours to form the website's colour scheme.

 It's a simple four colour palette which is shown in the following image:

 ![Website's Colour Palette](assets/images/colour-scheme.jpg)

+The idea - other than the home page which will have a hero image - is that each section will alternate between using grey (#cccccc) as the background colour with black (#000000) text, and using blue (#0683C0) as the background with white (#ffffff) text.
+The reason for this is so that each section is obviously separate from its adjacent sections.
+In practice though, a couple of things needed changing in order for the website's appearance to flow properly down the page.

 #### Typography